 Neurodiversity

 Join us as we continue learning how to be loving and inclusive of all God's children.
 Each month, we will focus our attention on a key term and explore possible actions that we can take.
-This month, we consider "ableism".
+This month, we consider "sensory processing".

 What can I/we do specifically?